 Jennette has served in numerous nurse leadership roles including Associate Chief Nursing Officer at The Medical Center of Aurora-HCA, Chief Nursing Officer at Highlands Ranch Hospital - UC Health, Chief Nursing Officer for UCHealth Broomfield and Grandview Hospitals, and now returns to Centura Health after serving Parker Adventist Hospital from 2007 to 2016 in a variety of nursing roles.
 Jennette holds a Bachelor of Science in Nursing from the University of Akron and Master of Science in Nursing Administration from the University of Colorado.

 Board of Trustees

-St. Anthony Hospital has an enormous commitment to bringing our community the very best in care with highest level of compassion.
-Part of that care and compassion comes from our many volunteers who are the heart and soul of St. Anthony Hospital.
-Whether you are welcoming people at our front desk, walking with someone to a testing area or quietly holding a hand in the ER waiting room, you are always good medicine.
+St. Anthony Hospital has an enormous commitment to bringing our community the very best in care with the highest level of compassion.
+Part of that care and compassion comes from our many volunteers, who are the heart and soul of St. Anthony Hospital.
+Whether you are welcoming people at our front desk, walking with someone to a testing area, or quietly holding a hand in the ER waiting room, you are always good medicine.

 If you have questions or want more information, contact us:

-Volunteering is rewarding and fun, but demands a significant service-based commitment on your part.
-At St. Anthony Hospital, our patients, visitors and staff benefit when volunteers serve on a regular, long-term basis.
+Volunteering is rewarding and fun but demands a significant service-based commitment on your part.
+At St. Anthony Hospital, our patients, visitors, and staff benefit when volunteers serve on a regular, long-term basis.
 We ask that you carefully consider your schedule and your abilities before you apply to volunteer at St. Anthony Hospital.
-See list of volunteer requirements:
+See a list of volunteer requirements:

 - Flexibility and availability.
 We schedule regular, weekly shifts that are typically four hours in length (these may vary by assignment).
 Most of our volunteers average 100 to 200 service hours each year.